Adding sponsorships to social media content is a great idea as it can provide an additional stream of revenue for your program.

 After branding your design, scroll to the bottom of the editing menu on the left side of the screen.
-There is a button labeled “Advanced Options”, which brings up a few more options for editing your graphic.
+There is a button labeled “Sponsorship”, which brings up a few more options for editing your graphic.

-Once “Advanced Options” is opened up, one of the buttons that will appear is labeled “Hide Sponsor Logo.”
+Once “Sponsorship” is opened up, one of the buttons that will appear is labeled “Hide Sponsor Logo.”
 Toggle this button to make the sponsor logo appear on the graphic preview.

 Step 2: Change the logo